 A custodial account is different in that the plan is actually owned by a child, regardless of age.
 Someone else will help manage the account for them until they reach the legal age but the parent doesn’t own the 529 plan in that scenario.

 Most families will open an individual account with a parent as the account owner and a child as the beneficiary.
 Everybody can contribute to a parent-owned 529 plan account, including parents, grandparents, aunts, uncles and other relatives.

 Typically, only one parent can be the account owner.
 If the child’s parents are divorced, the account owner should be the parent who will be responsible for filing the Free Application for Federal Student Aid (FAFSA).
 If this parent has remarried, it is best for the account owner to be the child’s biological parent, not the stepparent.

 If money from a custodial bank or brokerage account, such as an UTMA or UGMA account, is used to fund a 529 plan, then the 529 plan should be set up as a custodial 529 plan.
 With a custodial 529 plan account, the child is both the account owner and the beneficiary.
 Since the child is a minor, a custodian will manage the account on behalf of the child until the child reaches the age of majority.
 Note that the beneficiary of a custodial 529 plan account cannot be changed.

 3. Complete the 529 Plan Application

-When you are ready to choose a 529 plan, the enroll now tool helps you open an account online.
+When you are ready to choose a 529 plan, Saving For College’s enroll now tool helps you open an account online.
 Just click on the “Enroll Now” button adjacent to the 529 plan’s listing.
 It will take you directly to the online application form for opening a 529 plan account.

 - Name of the account owner